simeononsecurity/simeononsecurity.ch/content/articles/how-to-flash-rayhunter-devices-complete-guide/index.en.md

 ## Rayhunter Effectiveness in the 5G Era

+{{< figure src="rayhunter-5g-downgrade-attack-persistence.webp" alt="Diagram showing a 5G-capable phone being forced through a downgrade attack onto a monitored 4G or 3G network, the technique Rayhunter continues to detect in the 5G era" >}}

 As cellular networks transition to 5G technology, questions arise about **Rayhunter's** continued effectiveness given its support for 2G, 3G, and 4G/LTE detection but not native 5G surveillance methods.
 Understanding the current limitations and ongoing relevance of **Rayhunter** in a 5G world is crucial for planning long-term surveillance detection strategies.

 ### Why Rayhunter Remains Effective in 5G Networks